hypernym-studio/nuxt-gsap/README.md

 - Helps you integrate the GSAP animation library
 - Provides a solution for global use
 - Automatically registers plugins after activation
-- Allows you to easily register global effects
+- Allows you to easily register global effects & eases
 - Supports Club GreenSock premium plugins
 - Zero-config setup ready to go
 - TypeScript friendly